 This past year Michael has been a squash professional based out of Glendon College where he has been running the squash department.
 He works with beginners, adults, competitive juniors as well as running leagues and tournaments.
 He also has been doing work in the financial sector, having a keen interest in the stock and real estate market.

-Nadia is excited to return for her third summer at Cottingham.
+Nadia is excited to return for her fifth summer at Cottingham.
 In the past, she has helped out at the summer tennis camps at Cottingham and hopes to do so this summer.
 Nadia enjoys playing tennis, doing community service and spending time with her friends.
 She is excited for the fall as she plans on attending university.

 Maya is excited to return for her second summer at Cottingham.
 She just graduated from high school and is planning to attend Western University in the fall.
 She loves to be active, spend time with her friends, and watch sports.
 She’s looking forward to meeting new people and having a great summer with everyone!

 Marlene is delighted to join you this season with her smile and energy.
 She is an enthusiastic fan of sports such as soccer, basketball, and volleyball.
 Tennis came naturally in her life when she met her husband as he introduced her into the world of this fine and challenging sport more than 15 years ago in Chile.
 Fun fact: she knows quite a lot about tennis except how to play on the court.